My Pixel Addiction: Favorite Editing Apps

 Snapseed is my absolute FAVORITE photo editing app.

 I run every photo I take through Snapseed (FREE on Android and Apple) before I do anything else.
 You can adjust everything from brightness to curves.
-There are several filters that you can use if you like that type of look.
+I encourage you to edit instead of using those filters.
 You can add text and crop.
 It’s available for both Android and Apple and is a FREE app.
 A lot of the time this is all that I use.
-However, there are times when I want a little something more, and it’s just not available within the Snapseed app.
+Play around with the settings, you don’t have to save your work unless you’re happy with it.

 PhotoDirector is another favorite photo editing app of mine.